selvagsz/gunther/README.md

 # Gunther

 A bot that is designed to integrate with gitlab & gitlab-ci.
-This project will aim to build an architecture for adding more tasks based on the project requirements.
+This project will aim to build an architecture for adding more tasks based on the requirements.
 Generic tasks will reside inside the project which can serve as examples.

 ## Features

 -  Smart enough to learn stuffs.
 Remember, its a stupid bot.
 It learns what you teach.

   ```
   @gunther learn "service workers" "http://www.html5rocks.com/en/tutorials/service-worker/introduction/"
   ```

 - Has a good IQ to recollect his learnings.